How to Package Rust Applications

 Stable packages are intended to build the application from the source of your latest stable release.
 These have the downsides of both git and binary packages in that, like git packages, they require the user to build the package, and like binary packages, they must be refreshed on every release leading to more maintenance.
 The benefit of these packages is that the user can get a stable experience while still being able to compile the package themselves for an architecture that you do not package a binary version of.
 The added benefit is that they can read over the source code for your application before installing it.

-variable to your application name followed by the -git
+pkgnamevariable to your application name followed by the-gitsuffix. -

-variable to indicate minor releases or bug fixes.
+pkgrelvariable to indicate minor releases or bug fixes. -

-variable.
-This variable indicates changes even more minuscule than pkgrel
+epochvariable.
+This variable indicates changes even more minuscule thanpkgreldenotes. -

-variable to describe what your application does.
-This should ideally be just one sentence.
+pkgdescvariable to describe what your application does.
+This should ideally be just one sentence. -

 Add compatible architectures to a space-separated list of strings.
 This list should only contain valid architecture strings.
 An example of this variable could be: